-- 2. Slide the Thermostat switch from Off to Heat and press the Temp Selector button (up/down arrows) until the desired temperature is shown on the display. - 3.
-The furnace fan should start to blow immediately after setting the thermostat. - 4.
+- 3. The furnace fan should start to blow immediately after setting the thermostat. - 4.
 After approximately 30 seconds, the furnace burner should light. - 5.
 The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace.

-NOTE: If heat does not come out of the heat ducts after a minute or so, the burner is not lit.
+If heat does not come out of the heat ducts after a minute or so, the burner is not lit.